proteininnovation/Rosetta-PyData_Integration/README.md

 4. The `pyrosetta` package is available for linux and osx via the [`conda.graylab.jhu.edu`](http:/conda.graylab.jhu.edu) conda repository.
-  To access to this channel, obtain a PyRosetta license via [rosettacommons.org](https://www.rosettacommons.org/software/license-and-download).
+  To access this channel, obtain a PyRosetta license via [rosettacommons.org](https://www.rosettacommons.org/software/license-and-download).
   Then, update the included `environment.yaml` with your license credentials.